Richard Allinson: Other work

 Allinson has been heard on the various BFBS (British Forces) radio networks since 1980, first on Most Wanted for BFBS Radio 1, where he played mostly new music with a cutting edge, later moving to BFBS UK and others, and moved to BFBS Radio 2 in 2003 presenting in a style which the public have grown accustomed to with his shows on BBC Radio 2.
 From October 2006 he took over a daily show for the network, going out Mondays-Fridays from 9 to 11 am UK time, which he presented until March 2008.
 Richard has also been known to present shows on the BBC World Service.
+Allinson acted as the stadium announcer at the Concert for Diana on 1 July 2007.

 Return to Radio 2

 From 2009, Allinson returned to BBC Radio 2 on a regular basis, presenting the weekend overnight slots, replacing Pete Mitchell and Mo Dutta's slots.
 The show went out on Friday nights/Saturday mornings and Saturday nights/Sunday mornings from 3 to 6 am and was produced by production company Somethin' Else.
 He also presented an occasional series called The Record Producers, which went out on Bank Holiday Mondays.
 In October 2014 his weekend show was cancelled due to budget cuts at Radio 2.
 He hasn't done any cover work for Radio 2 since moving to Magic Radio.